vocation and daily schedule

 As the Catechism of the Catholic Church (CCC) states in par.
 405: “Baptism, (…) erases original sin and turns a man back toward God, but the consequences for nature, weakened and inclined to evil, persist in man and summon him to spiritual battle.”

-However, according to (i.a.) the Desert Father’s experiences and writings the outcome of this spiritual battle, when fought deliberately, focused, and well-guided, can in some cases effect God to restore through His (+) grace the original God-centred innocent obedience to God’s will from before the Fall.
-This battled for (but eventually only God-given) grace of restored original holiness is often referred to as theosis, which is a somewhat exalted word for the very real, direct, and God-given grace of getting to know God (+) through one or more direct personal experiences.
+With the help of these more effective prayer techniques, according to (i.a.) the Desert Fathers’ experiences and writings, the outcome of our spiritual battle, when fought deliberately, focused, and well-guided, can in some cases effect God to restore through His (+) grace the peace and original God-centred innocent obedience to God’s will from before the Fall.
+This battled for (but eventually only God-given) grace of restored original holiness from before the Fall is often referred to as theosis, which is a somewhat exalted word for the very real, direct, and God-given grace of getting to know God (+) through one or more direct personal experiences.
+This is what the orthodox tradition describes as ‘real theology’.

-But are this battle and its stated goal attainable?
-Yes, they are.
+But is this battle and its stated goal still attainable?
+Yes, it is.

 How?
-By maintaining a dynamic balance between doing our own very best within our life (through the various types of prayer with a focus on pure and mental prayer, through unflinching self-observation, honest introspection, study, lots of practice, and constant failures along the way), while at the same time entrusting ourselves fully to God’s (+) divine will and providence.
+By maintaining a dynamic balance between doing our own very best within our life (through the various types of prayer with a focus on Christian meditation, contemplation, and watchfulness, in combination with unflinching self-observation, honest introspection, study, lots of practice, and with constant failures along the way), while at the same time entrusting ourselves fully to God’s (+) divine will and providence.

 Or as apostle Paul phrased it more succinctly: by fighting the good fight while aiming to finish the race and keep the faith (2 Timothy 4:7).